 - 1. Each course is worth a maximum of 100 points. - 2.
+50 point penalties (judge holds up two fists) - a.
+Eliminating in the ring - 3.
 10 point penalties (judge holds up two hands): - a.
 Not making contact in contact zones, - b.
 Not doing the obstacles in proper order - c.
 Not completing an obstacle - d.
 Handler going over the obstacle with the dog - e.
-Missing one or more weave poles. - 3.
+Missing one or more weave poles. - f.
+Handler should NOT guide the dog with leash or use it to put the dog in position.
+Up to 50 point maximum - 4.
 5 point penalties (judge holds up one hand): - a.
 Knocking down a jump bar - b.
 Excessively guiding the dog with leash - c.
 Touching the dog - d.
 Touching the obstacle - e.
 Going over the course time - f.
-Additional 5 points for each 15 seconds over the course time. - g.
-Interference or outside assistance that aids the dog or is intended to aid the dog or handler - 4.
-Leash Etiquette - a.
-Handler should NOT guide the dog with leash or use it to put the dog in position. - b.
-Handler should hold the very end of the leash and leash should be loose - c.
-Judges may take off points for not following leash etiquette. - 5.
+Interference or outside assistance that aids the dog or is intended to aid the dog or handler - 5.
+Leash Etiquette: Judges may take off points for not following leash etiquette. - 6.
 Excessive or harsh commands or corrections will not be allowed.
-This will be a penalty. - 6.
+This will be a penalty. - 7.
 Unsportsmanlike conduct will not be tolerated.
-This will be a penalty and the handler and dog will be excused from the competition. - 7.
-Failure to follow the judge's verbal instructions is a penalty. - 8.
-Refusals or run-by's will not be faulted in 4-H competition. - 9.
-The only penalty for breaking a sit or a down on the pause table is the extra time that accumulates when the count stops, and is not resumed, until the dog is back in position. - 10.
-If the judge determines that a dog is no longer working with the handler, the team will be excused from the course. - 11.
-If a handler loses control of their dog while on the course, it will be considered a penalty. - 12.
-If the dog urinates or defecates in the ring (from the time it enters until it leaves the ring), the dog and handler are penalized only by time. - 13.
+This will be a penalty and the handler and dog will be excused from the competition. - 8.
+Failure to follow the judge's verbal instructions is a penalty. - 9.
+Refusals or run-by's will not be faulted in 4-H competition. - 10.
+The only penalty for breaking on the pause table is the extra time that accumulates when the count stops, and is not resumed, until the dog is back in on the table. - 11.
+If the judge determines that a dog is no longer working with the handler, the team will be excused from the course. - 12.
+If a handler loses control of their dog while on the course, it will be considered a penalty. - 13.
 A score of 70 or higher is considered a Qualifying Score in all classes of 4-H Agility. - 14.
 In the case of a tie in total points, the fastest time will win.